ITensor/website/docs/cppv3/book/intro.md

 in physics.
 Instead of bookkeeping the order of tensor indices, users can focus on the structure of tensor networks, as in [tensor diagram notation](http://tensornetwork.org/diagrams).
-Certain bugs are ruled out, such as mistaking one index for another of the same size.
+Certain bugs are completely ruled out, such as mistaking one index for another of the same size.

 Let's take a closer look at an example involving two matrix-like ITensors